eapache/starscope/doc/DB_FORMAT.md

 Database Format
 ===============

-The StarScope database format has gone through a couple of iterations over the last year, but the current one is pretty nice and I don't see it changing again in the near future.
+The Starscope database format has gone through a couple of iterations over the last year, but the current one is pretty nice and I don't see it changing again in the near future.
 We magically read old formats and convert them, so we only document the current version here.